 - assistance with the development and dissemination of pedagogic research outputs Continue reading

-Whether you are preparing for your first ever class, or want to become a first class educator, UCA’s PGCert and MA in Creative Education help you become a confident and creative educator.
+Whether you are preparing for your first ever class, or want to become a first class educator, UCA’s PGCert and MA in Creative Education will enhance your confidence and creativity in the classroom.

 The courses enable you to improve your knowledge of education and develop a more informed approach to teaching and supporting learning.
-By enrolling on the PGCert or MA, you gain entry into a supportive community of practice within which you can ask challenging questions to help you improve your educational practice.
+By enrolling on the PGCert or MA, you gain entry into a supportive community of practitioners within which you can ask challenging questions to help you improve your educational practice.
+You’ll have the opportunity to review your achievements and develop the knowledge and professional values that underpin your approach to learning.

 What topics does the PGCert cover?